Is Your Water the Cause of Your Skin Issues?

 Increased Risk of Skin Cancer

 Finally, another chemical element that can cause skin issues if found in your home’s water is arsenic.
 Arsenic is naturally abundant in the earth’s crust and can be released into groundwater under certain conditions.
-If you are someone that relies on groundwater – such as a private well – as your source of drinking water, you should know that long-term exposure to arsenic can have a negative impact on your skin.
+If you rely on groundwater – such as a private well – as your source of drinking water, you should know that long-term exposure to arsenic can negatively impact your skin.
 In fact, research suggests that after five years, prolonged exposure to arsenic can lead to the development of the thickening and pigmentation of the skin, premalignant skin lesions, and even an increased risk of skin cancer.

 The likelihood of these skin issues occurring depends on exactly how much arsenic has been consumed and whether or not you live in an area where the water has been heavily contaminated with arsenic.
 If your primary source of drinking water is groundwater, we highly recommend performing regular tests for arsenic.
 In doing so, you’ll protect the health of both you and your family!